 Typical uses of API and Element Loaded Events include displaying images from response data and processing response fields.

-To carry out Actions on every item in an array from an API, Manage the relevant status code Event (e.g. 200: OK ) and add the Iterate through Array Action, selecting the Data Source from the Event Data container.
+To carry out Actions on every item in an array from an API, Add or Manage the relevant status code Event (e.g. 200: OK ) and add the Iterate through Array Action, selecting the Data Source from the Event Data container.

 Your app can display images from URLs in API responses using Actions: